fonseca-erika/AWS/Readme.md

 On the Configure Security Group page, select Create a new security group, and name it as Private SG, later on we will configure this group, so for now just choose Review and Launch.

 On the Review Instance Launch choose Launch.
 You're going to be asked to choose a key pair to launch your instance, choose if you want to create a new one or use an existing and click Launch Instances.

+Repeat the previous steps for 2.2 once more, but now configure it to be instantiated in the public subnet, and also create a new security group for it.

 ## 3. Networking and Security